Seri Ruam Thai makes last appeal

 writer: Post Reporters

-Pol Gen Sereepisuth Temeeyaves, leader of the Seri Ruam Thai Party, is pleading with voters who identify themselves as pro-democracy not to forget his party on Election Day.
+Pol Gen Sereepisuth Temeeyaves, leader of the Seri Ruam Thai Party, is pleading with voters who identify themselves as pro-democracy not to forget his party on Election Day on Sunday.

-Pol Gen Sereepisuth said the popularity of Pheu Thai and Move Forward, both of which are in the self-proclaimed democracy camp, could affect his party's performance.
+Pol Gen Sereepisuth said the popularity of Pheu Thai and Move Forward parties, both of which are in the self-proclaimed democracy camp, could affect his party's performance.

 "Give me and my party your support.
 Democracy needs diversity.
 Don't get swayed by public sentiment.
 Please consider our party's 14-point policy," he said during a rally on the Thon Buri side of Bangkok on Friday.